0xadada/interviewee/README.md

 Asking good questions can allow the employer to demonstrate openness to feedback.
 It can also allow the candidate to show a dedication to personal improvement.
 Finally it allows the candidate to close the sale.

 ## About the Position
+* What is the job title?
+* Where in the organization chart does this role exist?
 * Why are you hiring for this position?
 * How big is the team I’ll be working with?
 * How many people will I be reporting to?